get-abebe/introsde-2015-assignment-3-server/README.md

  Name: Getachew Demissie Abebe

- I have done it by myself
+ I have done both server and client by by myself

  URL of server:  https://ancient-atoll-4298.herokuapp.com/soap/people?wsdl